notblackout/kf2-controlled-difficulty/dynamic_settings.md

 of linear interpolations is used directly.

 Bilinear functions always compute dynamic setting values at 32-bit float precision internally.
-If the controlled setting is integer-valued (e.g. MaxMonsters or FakePlayers), then the bilinear function is still computed using floating point arithmetic, then rounded at the last moment, right before assignment.
+If the controlled setting is integer-valued (e.g. MaxMonsters or WaveSizeFakes), then the bilinear function is still computed using floating point arithmetic, then rounded at the last moment, right before assignment.
 The implementation uses the engine's native Round( float ) function to round floats to ints.